yarisvt/tyk-docs/tyk-docs/content/ensure-high-availability/circuit-breakers.md

 ## <a name="overview"></a>Overview

 Tyk has a built-in circuit breaker pattern as a path-based option.
-Our circuit breaker is threshold-based, so if x% of requests are failing then the circuit is tripped.
-When the circuit is tripped, the gateway stops *all* inbound requests to that service for a pre-defined period of time (a recovery time-period).

-The circuit breaker will also emit an event which you can hook into to perform some corrective or logging action.
+Our circuit breaker is threshold-based, so if a sample size `x` of `y%` requests fail, the breaker will trip.
+The Gateway will stop **all** inbound requests to that service for a pre-defined period of time (a recovery time-period).
+You configure this time period using the `return_to_service_after` option in your API definition, or setup via the Dashboard.
+See [Configure with the API Definition](#with-api) or [Configure with the Dashboard] (#with-dashboard).
+This also triggers an event which you can hook into to perform corrective or logging action.

-Circuit breakers use a threshhold-breaker pattern, so out of sample size `x` if `y%` of requests fail, the breaker will trip.
-When the breaker trips, the service is taken offline for the `return_to_service_after` period and an event is triggered.

-The circuit breaker works across hosts (i.e. if you have multiple targets for an API, the sample is across *all* upstream requests).
+The circuit breaker works across hosts (i.e. if you have multiple targets for an API, the sample is across **all** upstream requests).

-Circuit breakers are individual on a single host, they do not centralise or pool back-end data, this is for speed purposes.
+Circuit breakers are individual on a single host, they do not centralise or pool back-end data.
+This is for speed purposes.
 This means that in a load balanced environment where multiple Tyk nodes are used, some traffic can spill through as other nodes reach the sampling rate limit.

 #### Events

-When a circuit breaker trips, it will fire a `BreakerTriggered` event which you can define actions for in the `event_handlers` section (see the event handlers section of the documentations for more information on this feature):
+When a circuit breaker trips, it will fire a `BreakerTriggered` event which you can define actions for in the `event_handlers` section (see [Event Data](https://tyk.io/docs/report-monitor-trigger-events/event-data/) and [Event Types](https://tyk.io/docs/report-monitor-trigger-events/event-types/) for more information):

 ```{.copyWrapper}
     event_handlers: {